Skip to content

 Profile

 Pierce Greenberg is a sociologist who studies spatial inequality--the question of "who gets what where and why?"
-Much of this work revolves around the concept of environmental inequality--how environmental goods and bads are unequally distributed across space.
-This work includes conducting geographic analysis to determine the existence and extent of environmental inequality as well as survey research that sheds light on how individuals perceive risks to environmental hazards.
-The primary site of his research has been in the coal mining region of Appalachia.
-He has also applied this spatial perspective to other social issues such as vaccine refusal and racial segregation.
-His research has appeared in American Sociological Review, Environmental Sociology, Rural Sociology, Social Science Research, Energy and Social Science.
+His research specifically centers on environmental inequality studies that assess the geographic distribution of environmental risks and benefits.
+Using geographic analysis and survey methods, his work seeks to determine whether environmental inequality exists and how individuals perceive risks related to environmental hazards.
+He has also studied other social issues such as vaccine refusal and racial segregation.
+His research has appeared in American Sociological Review, Social Problems, Environmental Sociology, Rural Sociology, Social Science Research, Energy and Social Science.
+His ongoing research projects include (1) an geographic analysis of environmental criminal prosecutions in the United States and (2) a data collection effort to improve air quality estimates in rural South Carolina.
 Prior to joining Clemson, he worked as an assistant professor at Creighton University.

 Research Interests